 John N. Sharifi, Director

 Professor Sharifi has been a faculty member at the law school since 2008 and currently teaches Evidence and Trial Practice.
 His scholarly interests concern criminal litigation, and his work is published in The American Criminal Law Review, The American Journal of Trial Advocacy, and the Akron Law Review.
 He was appointed Director of the National Trial Team in 2015.
-Since assuming that role, CUA has achieved numerous distinctions in advocacy and won the national championship at the 2019 National Trial Competition.
+Since assuming that role, Catholic has achieved numerous distinctions in advocacy and won the national championship at the 2019 National Trial Competition.
 Professor Sharifi has twice been honored by the student body as Adjunct Professor of the Year.

 Professor Sharifi is a former public defender and in addition to his work at the law school, he is an active criminal defense attorney.
 He maintains a trial and appellate practice that has included highly publicized trials and reported decisions that have helped shape criminal law.
 He most notably argued the landmark homicide case of State v.
 Jones, reversing precedent and eliminating altogether a theory of murder in Maryland.